DennisDean/SleepScienceViewer4/README.md

 ## Description

-**SleepScienceViewer** is a Python-native application for visualizing and analyzing sleep data stored in EDF (European Data Format) files and corresponding XML annotation files.
+SleepScienceViewer is a Python-native application for visualizing and analyzing sleep data stored in EDF (European Data Format) files and corresponding XML annotation files.
 Designed with sleep science workflows in mind, the tool enables efficient review of signals and sleep stages through a responsive and customizable GUI built with PySide6.

-The application features:
+Main application features:

-* **Multi-signal viewer** for synchronized inspection of multiple EEG or physiological channels.
+- **Multi-signal viewer** for synchronized inspection of multiple EEG or physiological channels.
-* **Single-signal viewer** for focused review and detailed exploration.
+- **Single-signal viewer** for focused review and detailed exploration.
-* **Spectral analysis window** for frequency-domain insights, including power band visualizations and noise detection.
+- **Spectral analysis window** for frequency-domain insights, including power band visualizations and noise detection.

+SleepScienceViewer supports the full analysis workflow: loading data, performing spectral analysis, saving results, and generating publication-ready figures.
+The figure export capability addresses a common bottleneck in research workflows, providing a significant time-saving feature for users who regularly create figures for presentations or manuscripts.

+Features supporting the research process
+- **Figure export functionality** for creating high-quality visualizations suitable for presentations and journal publications, with customizable DPI settings.
-SleepScienceViewer uses a modular, class-based architecture to represent both [EDF files](Media/Docs/EDF_File_Class.md) and [annotation files](Media/Docs/Annotation_XML_Class.md).
-These classes can also be used independently to access or manipulate specific data elements, making them ideal for analysis within notebooks or other Python programs.
+- **Modular, class-based architecture** to represent both EDF files and annotation files, allowing independent access or manipulation of specific data elements—ideal for integration with Python notebooks or other analysis pipelines.

 The vision for the viewer emerged years ago and has been realized through the wealth of open-source software available today.
-Guiding principles for development and planned features are outlined in the [vision statement](Media/Docs/vision.md).
+Guiding principles for development and planned features are outlined in the vision statement.
 ![SleepScienceViewer](Media/SleepScienceViewer.png)
 **Figure 1.** Sleep Science Viewer interface with signals, hypnogram, spectrogram, and annotations.